 - • Who my kids will grow up to be, and how I can help them get to where they wants to go.

-- • My husband, who keeps a perpetual smile on my face.
-My brothers, whose talents constantly amaze me.
+- • My brothers, whose talents constantly amaze me.
 My parents, who are too far away across the Pacific.
-My amazing colleagues and friends at UC Berkeley and UC Davis.
+My amazing colleagues and friends here in California and around the world.

 - • How to help farmers adapt to climate change.
 And how to solve environmental and social problems in general.

-- • Amazing creatures like binturongs and chameleonss and hoopoes and Lord Howe Island stick insects.
+- • Amazing creatures like binturongs and chameleons and hoopoes and Lord Howe Island stick insects.
 Also, the intelligence of corvids.

 - • Current events, especially those of broader importance: civil strife in the Middle East, the struggles of South Sudan, the economic growth of China, the potential for an AIDS vaccine, and so on.

 - • Teaching.
 I try to invent interesting hands-on exercises for my students whenever possible.
 Once I gave my Bio 1B students cards that said "Phloem" and "Vascular cambium" and "Casparian strip" and so forth, and asked them to figure out how to arrange themselves into a correct cross-section of a stem and a root.

 - • What gifts to get people for the holidays and their birthdays.
 And what to do for my friends and family in general.